niklashoelter/uma_geometry_optimizer/README.md

 ## CLI Usage (Config-Driven)

 The CLI is provided via the command `uma-geom-opt`.
-For best results, create a config file and reference it in all CLI calls.
+For best results, create a config file (JSON or YAML) and reference it in all CLI calls.

-**Example config file:**
+**Example config file (JSON):**

 ```json
 {